A selection of Zubr’s projects

 A Powerful, Open-source plugin for the Unity game engine that allows anyone to convert their content to the Fulldome planetarium format.

 Zubr VR created this interDOUGHmensional slice of AR for the launch party of Yadda’s local food review platform, Mmmyum.

 Anyone can create an amazing 3D hologram of themselves with the world’s first automated 4D scanning installation in the At-Bristol Science Centre.

 Aardman Animations asked us to explore the potential of 3D scanning and augmentation of their stop motion sets and models.

-An experimental, Arts Council-funded R&D project to explore the potential of volumetric capture and augmentation of dance performances.
+An Arts Council-funded R&D project to explore the potential of hologram capture and augmentation of dance performances.